ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 1. Tunnelled, in which client <-> target QUIC packets are encapsulated inside client <-> proxy QUIC packets.
 These packets use multiple layers of encryption and congestion control.
 QUIC long header packets MUST use this mode.
+QUIC short header packets MAY use this mode.

 2. Forwarded, in which client <-> target QUIC packets are sent directly over the client <-> proxy UDP socket.
 These packets are only encrypted using the client-target keys, and use the client-target congestion control.
-This mode can only be used for QUIC short header packets.
+This mode MUST only be used for QUIC short header packets.

 Forwarding is defined as an optimization to reduce CPU processing on clients and proxies, as well as overhead for packets on the wire.
 It provides equivalent properties to cleartext TCP proxies, in that targets see the proxy's